elatov/elatov.github.io/_posts/2014-04-14-snort-debian.md

     4/01-16:17:24.811261  [**] [129:12:1] Consecutive TCP small segments exceeding threshold [**] [Classification: Potentially Bad Traffic] [Priority: 2] {TCP} 216.98.195.98:50932 -> 67.172.135.80:4172

-Hit **Ctlr-C** to stop the above process, after you confirm it&#8217;s seeing traffic.
+Hit **Ctlr-C** to stop the above process, after you confirm it's seeing traffic.
 To automatically grab new rules, we can add the **pulledpork** command to the snort user to be run weekly.

 ### Install Barnyard2 for Snort

 To help snort process all the packets it recommended to use Barnyard.
 Barnyard is a processing software which processes a unified2 format file and stores the results in a MySQL database.
-This way, snort just logs to a file and doesn&#8217;t have to waste cycles writing to a database.
-Let&#8217;s install the software, first let&#8217;s get the prerequisites:
+This way, snort just logs to a file and doesn't have to waste cycles writing to a database.
+Let's install the software, first let's get the prerequisites:

     elatov@kerch:~$ sudo apt-get install libpcap-dev libmysqld-dev

-Now let&#8217;s get the source:
+Now let's get the source:

     elatov@kerch:~$wget http://www.securixlive.com/download/barnyard2/barnyard2-1.9.tar.gz

-Now let&#8217;s install the software:
+Now let's install the software:

     elatov@kerch:~$tar xvzf barnyard2-1.9.tar.gz
     elatov@kerch:~$cd barnyard2-1.9